vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

     generic:impersonate to impersonate any available target, and use generic:impersonate=false to disable impersonation (default)

+funimation

+-   language: Audio languages to extract, e.g. funimation:language=english,japanese
+-   version: The video version to extract - uncut or simulcast

+crunchyrollbeta (Crunchyroll)

+-   hardsub: One or more hardsub versions to extract (in order of preference), or all (default: None = no hardsubs will be extracted), e.g. crunchyrollbeta:hardsub=en-US,de-DE

 vikichannel

 -   video_types: Types of videos to download - one or more of episodes, movies, clips, trailers

+niconico

+-   segment_duration: Segment duration in milliseconds for HLS-DMC formats.
+Use it at your own risk since this feature may result in your account termination.

 youtubewebarchive